52147/Blog/README.md

 ## Connect with MongoDB and Heroku

 This project took me 72 hours no sleep to complete.
-The part of ejs code and css just took one day and last 2 day all spend on connect with mongoDB and heroku.
+The part of node.js code and css just took one day and last 2 day all spend on connect with mongoDB and heroku.
 I build a full stack project before, name to-do list web, so I know how to connect to mongodb.
 I did this before and it connect with mongodb successfully.